ppy/osu-wiki/news/2025/2025-01-23-osumania-7k-world-cup-2025-round-of-32-recap.md

 While Qualifiers have been full of surprises, nobody could expect the many secrets that the Round of 32 was going to reveal.
 From multiple neck and neck matches, to this year's rising stars showing their worth.
 So who knows what the future holds for us.
 With a beginning this exciting, anything is possible!

+On a side note, the [MWC7K 2025 Support Banner](https://osu.ppy.sh/store/products/1415) were put up for sale last week.
+For those who would wish to support their favourite team(s), now is the time to make it known in your profiles!
+Thanks to the community's support, we can enjoy a tournament as packful of surprises and enjoyment for players and spectators alike.

 For those who prefer enjoying the recap in a video format, [SurfChu85](https://osu.ppy.sh/users/4469895) and [yukina meng](https://osu.ppy.sh/users/9919550) have made that possible by providing you with a bite-sized version of the recap.

 <div align="center" class="osu-md__paragraph">